Skip to content

 Brief Biography of Larry Nielsen

 Larry was born in 1948 in Chicago.
 He holds degrees from the University of Illinois (B.S., 1970), University of Missouri (M.S., 1974), and Cornell University (Ph.D., 1978).
-He served the U.S. Army (1970-1972) in Vietnam as a military policeman and laboratory technician.
+He served in the U.S. Army (1970-1972) in Vietnam as a military policeman and laboratory technician.

 His scholarly interests are higher education administration and sustainable resource management.
-Since returning to the faculty, he has served as a consultant on higher education planning and leadership for universities and private companies, including developing a plan for a new university in the Republic of Georgia in 2010.
-In 2013, he authored a memoir of his administrative career, entitled “Provost,” published by Stylus Press and chosen as one of the top books on higher education leadership that year.
+In 2013, he authored a memoir of his administrative career, entitled Provost, chosen as one of the top books on higher education leadership that year.
 He served during 1998-1999 on the USDA Committee of Scientists, charged with recommending new approaches to land and resource management planning in the U.S. Forest Service.
-In recognition of the world’s population passing six billion people in October 1999, he conceived and organized a semester-long series of educational and cultural events for the Penn State and central Pennsylvania communities.
-He served on the Board of Directors of the National Council for Science and the Environment and the World Forestry Center in Portland, Oregon.
-As Provost, he held directorships in various educationally related groups in the Research Triangle Park region.
+For many years he served on the Board of Directors of the National Council for Science and the Environment and the World Forestry Center in Portland, Oregon.
+He is co-author, with three others, of Ecosystem Management, published in 2002 by Island Press.
+In 2017, he published Natures Allies, a book of eight biographies of conservation leaders.
+He hosts a website, “Today In Conservation,” for which he has written stories for what happened in the history of conservation and the environment on every date of the year.

 He was President of the National Association of University Fisheries and Wildlife Programs during 1993-1995 and President of the American Fisheries Society during 1990-1991.
 He organized and co-chaired the First World Fisheries Congress, May 1992, in Athens, Greece.
 He was a Kellogg National Fellow (1981-1984).
 He is a Fellow of the American Institute of Fisheries Research Biologists, and a Fellow and Honorary Member of the American Fisheries Society.